atseng202/warbler/README.md

 [Warbler](http://alan-tseng-warbler.herokuapp.com "Warbler")  is a full stack Twitter clone built with a Flask backend, PostgreSQL database and SQLAlchemy ORM.
 The frontend uses Jinja for HTML templating, jQuery and Axios for certain features.

+_Note: Please wait a few seconds for app to load.
+Heroku's dyno is often sleeping if no requests have been made in a while._

 # App Highlights
 * New users can log in / sign up
 * Logged in users can edit their user profile